johngorm/Bamazon/README.md

 ```
 Fill in the fields with your personal database options.
 Paste a copy of `config.js` in each *bamazon* directory.

+All console inputs are handled using the `inquirer` node package

 ## Bamazon Customer

 `node bamazonCustomer.js`

+This program will allow you select and purchase items in the database.
+You select from the list of items and the provide the amount
+you wish you buy.
+If you request more than the current stock of an item, the transaction will not go through.
+---
 ## Bamazon Manager

 `node bamazonManager.js`

+This program enables management of the database from the console.
+Users have the following options once the code begins execution:

+* View Database - Display all the items in the shop
+* View Low Inventory - Display all items whose stock quantity is less than 5
+* Add to Inventory - Increase the amount of an item in stock
+* Add New Product - Add a new product to the database
+* QUIT - Exit program